craighulme/ULXBanSync/README.md

 # ULXBanSync
 Syncs your ULX bans with a MySQL database.

+# DISCLAIMER
+UNTIL THIS NOTE IS REMOVED, THIS IS UNTESTED AND MAY OR MAY NOT WORK.
+USE AT YOUR OWN RISK.

 # Features
 - Uses [MySQLOO](https://github.com/FredyH/MySQLOO/releases) to sync your Bans with a MySQL Database.
 - Fairly lightweight.